Pranav6305/personal_tracker/README.md

-# personal_tracker

-TaskStack - Task Management Web Application
+# TaskStack - Task Management Web Application

 TaskStack is an intuitive, web-based task management application designed to help users stay organized and productive.
 With a clean, user-friendly interface, TaskStack allows users to manage their tasks efficiently, whether for work, study, or personal goals.